 Instructions

-- Sift the Okinawan brown sugar into a large mixing bowl using a sieve, use a spatula to help work it through.
+- Preheat the cooking oil between 150 °C (302 °F) and 160 °C (320 °F).
+Sift 70 g Okinawan brown sugar into a large mixing bowl using a sieve, use a spatula to help work the lumps through.
+Use a knife to cut up any especially large pieces.

-- Crack an egg into the bowl and add the oil.
+- Crack 1 egg into the bowl and add ½ tbsp neutral flavoured oil.
 Whisk thoroughly until smooth and well incorporated.

-- In a separate bowl, mix the cake flour, baking powder and salt together until well distributed.
+- In a separate bowl, mix 125 g cake flour, 1 tsp baking powder and 1 pinch salt together until well distributed.

 - Sift the dry ingredients into the wet ingredients and mix them together using a spatula until a dough is formed.
 It should have the consistency of soft cookie dough.